sonata-project/SonataMediaBundle/docs/reference/security.rst

 Let's explain a bit:

-* ``isGranted``: the method test if granted user exists in allowed users for download
+* ``isGranted``: the method test if allowed users contains the authenticated user for download
 * ``getDescription``: return a translated message to explain what the current strategy does

 The last important part is declaring the service.